 Largo, MD 20774-2199

 View the F-1 Admission Checklist for a summary of required supporting documents.
 Click on each item below for more information.
-All requirements are effective for the Spring 2026 application cycle.

 Academic Records